 But what I'm calling for is I'm from California, and I am so for Trump.

-And I'm so disgusted with those protesters that happened the other day and swinging them the Mexican flag.
+And I'm so disgusted with those protesters that happened the other day and swinging the Mexican flag.

 And that's why people are for Trump.

-Listen, I I gotta be honest.
+Listen, I got to be honest.

-Anytime look, forget about where you stand on the candidates right now.
+Anytime, look, forget about where you stand on the candidates right now.

 You know what?

-A lot's gonna be decided on Tuesday.
+A lot's going to be decided on Tuesday.

-But you you cannot deny that whenever liberals feel their power slipping out of their hands, this predictably happens.
+But you cannot deny that whenever liberals feel their power slipping out of their hands, this predictably happens.

 This is the modern Democratic Party.